How can the spread of bovine TB be reduced?

 Despite these measures, huge numbers of farms are still closed down with bTB.

-The number of cattle herds in England which were not officially TB free at the end of the period due to a bovine TB incident (non OTF herds) as of 31 December 2019 was 2,600.
-This was down 12% compared to the same time last year but is still having a devastating impact on the British beef and dairy sectors.
+The number of cattle herds in England which were not officially TB free at the end of the period due to a bovine TB incident (non OTF herds) as of 31 December 2021 was 2,130.
+This was down 14% compared to the same time the previous year but is still having a devastating impact on the British beef and dairy sectors.

 The evidence demonstrates that badgers do spread bTB to cattle and harbour a reservoir of the disease.
 In the TB eradication strategy published in April 2014 the government recognises the role badgers play in spreading the disease in areas where bTB is rife and makes a clear commitment to controlling the disease in badgers in these areas as part of the strategy.
 There is no nationwide culling strategy.